mne-tools/mne-hcp/README.rst

 MNE-HCP
 =======

-Python tools for processing HCP data using MNE-Python
+Python tools for processing the Human Connectome Date using MNE-Python.
+Visit the `MNE-HCP homepage <http://mne-tools.github.io/mne-hcp>`_ for full user documentation.

 Scope and Disclaimer
 --------------------